Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 category: [PyData ecosystem, Packaging, Internship]
 featuredImage:
   src: /posts/limited_api_numpy/hero.png
   alt: 'The NumPy logo above a diagram of two stacked layers on a dark grid.
-The top layer looks like a circuit board and is labelled Limited API and stable ABI, abi3.
+The top layer looks like a circuit board and is labelled Limited API and Stable ABI, abi3.
 The layer under it is labelled CPython and is split into 3.13, 3.14 and 3.15.
 A caption reads Porting NumPy to the Limited API.'
 hero:
   imageSrc: /posts/limited_api_numpy/hero.png
   imageAlt: 'The NumPy logo above a diagram of two stacked layers on a dark grid.
-The top layer looks like a circuit board and is labelled Limited API and stable ABI, abi3.
+The top layer looks like a circuit board and is labelled Limited API and Stable ABI, abi3.
 The layer under it is labelled CPython and is split into 3.13, 3.14 and 3.15.
 A caption reads Porting NumPy to the Limited API.'
 ---

 Hey all, welcome to the blog!
 If you're reading this (and no, it's not too late), you're either a friend I personally begged to read it or a fellow geek.
 Both are my kind of people, so welcome!